bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments-part-2.md

 It's really cool.
 And what's even cooler is because we're dealing with public keys here, the exchange can provide a signature.
 And like hardware wallets can trustlessly verify, this is actually the destination that I'm intending to pay.
-And so this is where, you know, the silent payment address can kind of be this persistent trustless identity, which plays really nicely into this use case for exchanges, but also BIP, what is it, 353 now, which is like human readable payment instructions where you could have like a username that has an underlying sign up payment address And because we're dealing with public keys here, there's just a lot more trustlessness, but with better UX that we get.
+And so this is where, the silent payment address can kind of be this persistent trustless identity, which plays really nicely into this use case for exchanges, but also BIP, what is it, 353 now, which is like human readable payment instructions where you could have like a username that has an underlying sign up payment address.
+And because we're dealing with public keys here, there's just a lot more trustlessness, but with better UX that we get.

 Speaker 1: 00:55:37

-Okay, I think it's time to start wrapping up this episode.
+I think it's time to start wrapping up this episode.

 Speaker 2: 00:55:40